elsa-workflows/experimental/docs/architecture/Layer1.md

-# Core
+# Layer 1: Core protocol

-This document describes the architecture of the envisioned workflow engine.
+This document describes the core architecture of the envisioned workflow engine.
-The library separates core low-level engine functionality from higher-level parts.
+The library separates core layer 1 engine functionality from higher layers.

-At the core, the library deals with nodes and drivers only.
-It has no concept of a workflow itself, only that of graphs of nodes and executing them.

 ## Node